-The SDCCD generates more in tax revenue than it takes.
+The SDCCD generates more in tax revenue than it receives.
 These benefits to taxpayers consist primarily of taxes that the state and local government will collect from the added revenue created in the state.
 As the SDCCD's students will earn more, they will make higher tax payments throughout their working lives.
 Students' employers will also make higher tax payments as they increase their output and purchases of goods and services.
-By the end of the FY 2021-22 students' working lives, the state and local government will have collected a present value of \$758.1 million in added taxes.
+By the end of the FY 2022-23 students' working lives, the state and local government will have collected a present value of \$750 million in added

+For every \$1 million of public money invested in the SDCCD, taxpayers will receive a cumulative value of \$1.4 million over the course of the students' working lives.

-Benefits to taxpayers will also consist of savings generated by the improved lifestyles of the SDCCD students and the corresponding reduced government services.
+Benefits to taxpayers will also consist of savings generated by the improved lifestyles of SDCCD students and the corresponding reduced government services.
 Education is statistically correlated with a variety of lifestyle changes.
-The educations that SDCCD students receive will generate savings For every \$1 million of public money invested in SDCCD, taxpayers will receive a cumulative value of \$1.5 million over the course of the students' working lives.

-in three main categories: 1) healthcare, 2) justice system, and 3) income assistance.
+The education that SDCCD students receive will generate savings in three main categories: 1) healthcare, 2) justice system, and 3) income assistance.
 Improved health will lower students' demand for national health care services.
 In addition, costs related to the justice system will decrease.
-The SDCCD students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
+SDCCD students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
 For a list of study references, contact the SDCCD for a copy of the main report.
-Altogether, the present value of the benefits associated with an SDCCD education will generate \$114.2 million in savings to state and local taxpayers.
+Altogether, the present value of the benefits associated with an education from the SDCCD will generate \$119.3 million in savings to state and local taxpayers.

-Total taxpayer benefits amount to \$872.3 million, the present value sum of the added taxes and public sector savings.
-Taxpayer costs are \$568 million, equal to the amount of state and local government funding the SDCCD received in FY 2021-22.
-These benefits and costs yield a benefit-cost ratio of 1.5.
-This means that for every \$1 million of public money invested in the SDCCD in FY 2021-22, taxpayers will receive a cumulative present value of \$1.5 million over the course of the students' working lives.
-The average annual internal rate of return for taxpayers is 2.1%, which compares favorably to other long-term investments in the public and private sectors.
+Total taxpayer benefits amount to \$869.3 million, the present value sum of the added tax revenue and public sector savings.
+Taxpayer costs are \$612.3 million, equal to the amount of state and local government funding the SDCCD received in FY 2022-23.
+These benefits and costs yield a benefit-cost ratio of 1.4.
+This means that for every \$1 million of public money invested in the SDCCD in FY 2022-23, taxpayers will receive a cumulative present value of \$1.4 million over the course of the students' working lives.
+The average annual internal rate of return for taxpayers is 2.3%, which compares favorably to other long-term investments in the public sector.